What is an employee value proposition?

-Businesses have branding strategies that outline how they want to be seen externally and internally.
-The employee value proposition forms part of this strategy.
-It is the value that the business provides its employees including pay, benefits, perks, career development and much more.
+Businesses have branding strategies that outline how they wish to be perceived externally and internally.
+An employee value proposition forms part of this strategy.
+It is the value that a business provides its employees, including pay, benefits, perks, career development and much more.

-Defining the employee value proposition for your business is essential.
-To do so, there are some critical components of the organisation’s brand and values to include.
+Defining your employee value proposition may take time.
+Here are some components of your organisation’s brand and values that you could include:

 1. Financial compensation

-By financial compensation we mean the overall package that employees receive for their contribution.
+Financial compensation in this context would be the overall package that employees receive for their contribution at work.
 It includes salary, bonuses and even stock options.
 Financial reward is often the primary motivator for employees.
-However, although it is critical for the EVP, in isolation, it does not make for a well-rounded employee value proposition and there are many other components to consider.
+However, although it is often a central component of EVP, in isolation, it does not make for a well-rounded employee value proposition.

 2. Non-financial employee benefits

 Employee benefits cover a range of advantages the job may offer.
 Typical employee benefits are health insurance, life insurance, pension contribution and annual leave.
-Some businesses offer more with for example holiday vouchers, gym memberships, transportation benefits or even student loan repayment.
+Some businesses offer more benefits, for example, holiday vouchers, gym memberships, transportation benefits or even student loan repayments.

 3. Work environment

-The work environment is the setting in which employees evolve at work.
+The work environment is the setting in which employees work.
 It affects their day-to-day wellbeing and their productivity.
-Building a positive work environment is essential to attract and to retain talent.
-To do so, look into offering:
+Building a positive work environment could help attract and retain talent.
+You may consider offering:

 -

-Creating a positive work environment will drive long-term positive effects including motivated and highly engaged employees.
+Creating a positive work environment could have long-term positive effects, including motivated and highly engaged employees.

 4. Company culture

 Company culture is influenced by many factors.
-Essentially, it is the way the business and its people behave and the values they convey.
-Company culture is influenced by the trust that employees have in the business, the relationship between people internally and externally, the hierarchy and its effects, the cohesion between employees and the values the business conveys.
-Company culture is at the centre of the employee value proposition.
+It is the way the business and its people behave and the values they convey.
+Company culture is influenced by employees’ trust in the business, the relationships between people internally and externally, the hierarchy and its effects, cohesion among employees and the company’s values.
+Company culture is at the centre of an employee value proposition.

 5. Personal development

 Most employees want to have a clear career path.
-For businesses, having a personal development programme ensures that employees have the training they desire and therefore that they can work on their career path within the organisation.
+For businesses, a personal development programme ensures employees receive the training they want and can advance their careers within the organisation.
 Personal development includes promotion opportunities, lateral job changes and a training programme with diverse content.

 Recruiting top talent

-In today’s recruitment market, employers have to demonstrate the benefits of working for their organisation.
-COVID-19 accelerated the preference for remote work.
-Being open and for example, offering flexible working is a true advantage that demonstrates that the business cares for its people’s wellbeing and for the overall employee experience.
-The EVP needs to incorporate these types of components to ensure that it drives talent acquisition.
+In today’s recruitment market, employers usually have to demonstrate the benefits of working for their organisation in order to attract candidates.
+Remote work has become increasingly common in recent years.
+Being open and, for example, offering flexible work arrangements demonstrates that your business cares about its employees’ wellbeing and their overall experience.
+Your EVP could incorporate flexible working in an effort to drive talent acquisition.

 Retaining highly valued employees

 Talent recruitment is expensive.
-In parallel, businesses should ensure that they invest in talent retention, with strategies in place to retain top talent.
-By including employee engagement, recognition and incentives, onboarding processes and professional development, the EVP is at the centre of these strategies.
+In parallel, businesses would do well to invest in talent retention, with strategies in place to retain top talent.
+Employee engagement, recognition and incentives, onboarding processes and professional development all contribute to your EVP.

 Gaining efficiency throughout the recruitment process

-The employee value proposition forms part of a brand that promotes the business from a recruitment perspective.
-As such, it has a direct influence on the recruitment process.
-If the EVP is compelling, candidates will be more attracted to the business.
-This makes it easier for human resources teams when recruiting new employees.
-An effective employee value proposition will also have a direct impact on the amount of recruitment required as employee retention will be optimised.
+Your EVP has a direct influence on the recruitment process.
+If your EVP is compelling, candidates will likely be more attracted to your business.
+This makes it easier for HR teams when recruiting new employees.
+An effective EVP could also have a direct impact on the amount of recruitment required, as employee retention may be optimised.

 Promoting the business brand and culture

-Company values have a direct influence on employee engagement.
-Matching candidates with the business will bring long-term effectiveness and naturally promote the company culture.
+Company values have a direct influence on employee engagement, which could bring long-term benefits as employees naturally promote the company culture.

 Identifying the baseline is the first step to take when it comes to building your EVP.
-This step aims to provide a full understanding of what the employee value proposition looks like in its current state.
-To do this, collect all the data that relates to the existing EVP.
+This step aims to provide a full understanding of what your EVP looks like in its current state.
+To do this, collect all the data that relates to your existing EVP.
 Use the section above to ensure no components of the EVP are forgotten.
-Throughout this process ensure there is no bias.
+Throughout this process, ensure there is no bias.

-Step 2: collect feedback from candidates, current employees and even past employees
+Step 2: Collect feedback from candidates, current employees and former employees

-Although this might seem like a lengthy task, it is essential to gain transparency.
+Although this might seem like a lengthy task, it helps gain transparency.
 This qualitative data collection can be done through surveys or interviews.
 The aim is to understand the following:

 - What motivates employees and candidates to work for the business?